compiler-explorer/compiler-explorer/docs/TurboC.md

 Also note that you will immediately get an error with the default example source code, because the compiler doesn't support `//` comments.

 Also note that in this old C version, you must declare all variables in the first few lines of your functions.

-### Weird behaviour

-* Including default header files seem to break the compilation without error.
-* Line numbers for compilation errors always seem to point to line 1